Jemeni11/ReactViteTS/README [Use This].md

 ## Wait a minute, who are you?

-if it's a python proj:
-Hello there!
-I'm Emmanuel Jemeni, and while I primarily work as a Frontend Developer, Python holds a special place as my first programming language.

-if it's a web project:
 Hello there!
 I'm Emmanuel Jemeni, and I am a Frontend Developer.

 You can find me on various platforms: